 - Provide ongoing feedback on student progress through quarterly progress reports that show specific areas of proficiency and areas for continued growth.

 - Hold parent-teacher conferences for all students at least annually in the fall and more often, as needed.

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-- Hold workshops connecting caregivers to tools and resources, such as Family Literacy program, Parent workshops through Family Engagement office, and AAP parent resource meeting.
+- Hold workshops connecting caregivers to tools and resources, such as Family Literacy program, Parent workshops through Title 1 budget and Family Engagement office, and AAP parent resource meeting.

 - Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through parent coffees, PTA meetings, Orientation and Back to School event and RAMS night.